seraph-yang/seraphyang.com/src/content/awards/iro.md

 ---
-title: International Research Olympiad Commended Scorer
+title: International Research Olympiad Honor Roll
-description: Became a commended scorer of the 2024 IRO by scoring 19/32 on Exam 2.
+description: Became apart of the 2024 IRO Honor Roll by scoring 19/32 on Exam 2.
-publishedAt: 2024-03-17
+publishedAt: 2024-03-19
 ---